Abysmo/third_eye/README.md

 - install libraries above.
 Just copy\paste it in terminal line by line after you install python.
 - Run EvE.
 Log in into your account.
 - Run script and select active window
 - press "t" then "enter" to select position of standing segment in local chat.
 You can resize it within Y axis only.
-When desired position should be set - press enter to finalize settings.
+When desired position is set - press enter to finalize settings.

 ![window_select](/img/1.jpg)